Market Leader in Development Analytics (G2 Crowd’s Winter, Summer & Spring 2022)

 Then, you can start thinking how to fix these issues, finding solutions together and delegating tasks to ensure better coordination.

 Daily stand-ups allow you to keep meetings at a minimum because engineers often see meetings as unnecessary interruptions in their daily work.
 By having agile-driven stand-ups, on the other hand, you can better promote team communication.
+Organizing a better workflow by encouraging collaboration actually frees up the engineering team.

 Apart from daily stand-ups, you’ll have regular sprint kickoffs and retrospectives that are equally important.